garfix/nli-go/doc/manual/system-developer/a-binding-processing-function.md

 X=1 R=3

-The name store contains variable bindings that are knowledge base specific.
+The key cabinet contains variable bindings that are knowledge base specific.
 They should only be used when the query is transformed into a knowledge base query.

 dbpedia: { Y=http://dbpedia.nl/byron } in-memory: { S=823 }